 Every room in the palace has a view of the gardens.
 On the day we went, the gardens were a sea of bright yellow and purple.

 After a brief rest in the gardens, we reluctantly made our way toward the Petit Trianon.
 We were dog-tired by that point, but figured we should make an effort to see Marie-Antoinette’s estate before we left.

-- The Grand Trianon and Petit Trianon are included in the Versailles “passport” ticket option, €18 for adults.
+- The sights at the estate of Trianon are included in the Versailles “passport” ticket option, €18 for adults.

-- There are cafés and restrooms a short distance away, so you won’t be completely abandoned out there (and I do believe the Grand Trianon has restrooms).
+- There are cafés and restrooms a short distance away, so you won’t be completely abandoned out there.

 Like what you read?
 Pin it!